This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ChineseNYeats #CollectiveBias

 Now it’s time to build your sweet & spicy Asian brown rice and pineapple bowl.
 And let me say that this is NOT a stir-fry.
 Ain’t nothing fried in oil in this dish!
 Now that we have that straight….

 Fill half of the bowl with rice, then add some pineapple, some teriyaki glazed broccoli, yellow bell pepper, and bok choy.
-Now pour on a liberal amount of the amazingly flavorful spicy coconut soy sauce—I could drink this sauce—made with Kikkoman Less Sodium Soy sauce, which has 37% less sodium than regular soy sauce.
+Now pour on a liberal amount of the amazingly flavorful spicy coconut soy sauce—I could drink this sauce— which has 37% less sodium than regular soy sauce.
 Sprinkle some fresh chopped green onion on top and dinner is served.

 Alex and I love hearing from you.
 Please leave a comment and let us know what you think of our recipes.
 And let’s connect!
 Hop on over to Facebook page and give it a like, or follow us on Instagram or Twitter, and follow us and share this and other Veganosity recipes on Pinterest.
 We’d be so grateful if you did.